GSA/digitalgov.gov/content/posts/2019/02/2019-02-26-how-a-health-tech-sprint-inspired-an-ai-ecosystem.md

 ---
 slug: how-a-health-tech-sprint-inspired-an-ai-ecosystem
 date: 2019-02-27 13:00:00 -0500
-title: 'How a Health Tech Sprint Inspired An AI Ecosystem'
+title: 'The Results of a 14-week Sprint Health Tech and Artificial Intelligence'
-summary: 'This is a two-part series featuring learnings on the TOP Health tech sprint on using AI and federal open data to create new digital health tools.'
+summary: 'The TOP Health tech team leveraged artificial intelligence and federal open data to promote better outcomes.'
-deck: 'A pioneering TOP Health tech sprint produces valuable learnings on leveraging artificial intelligence and federal open data to promote better health outcomes.'
+deck: "When the team began, they did not realize the profound lessons they would learn in just a few months"
 authors:
   - gil-alterovitz
   - davar-ardalan